payingattention/dArEsAyGoThereSciPsy/README.markdown

+##psychologically open source and superscipsytechlogical; psychologization of growing up with Sci , Tech and Psy Z

-##lots of contexts from professional ideawork to Psychology and Psy Z.
+##lots of contexts growing from professional ideawork, to Psychology and Psy Z.

 sharing originals in open source formats. is a #superstruggle

+Psychogically open superscipsy ideawork and past.

 * * *
-###open source designs because locking art will not free yourself to let other people free.
+###ALL Public Domain and Open Source because locking art will not free yourself to let other people free.
 * * *
 I need a tool to make previews converting SVG format images to web-friendly PNG or JPG automatically, and til true open/free infographic-friendly places exist, I need help to provide better previews.